SpongePowered/Sponge/README.md

 ## Setup
 **Note**: Sponge uses [Gradle] as its build system.
 The repo includes the Gradle wrapper that will automatically download the correct Gradle version.
-Local installations of Gradle may work but are untested.
-To execute the Gradle wrapper, run the `./gradlew` script on Unix systems or only
+Local installations of Gradle may work (as long as they are using Gradle 6.8+) but are untested.
+To execute the Gradle wrapper, run the
-`gradlew` on Windows systems.
+`./gradlew` script on Unix systems or only `gradlew` on Windows systems.

-Before you are able to build Sponge, you must first prepare the environment (some IDEs may do this for you).

-  - Run `./gradlew build --refresh-dependencies`

-Even if this fails to compile Sponge, it will download all the dependencies so you can get started.

 ### IDE Setup
 __For [Eclipse]__
-  1. Run `./gradlew eclipse`
+ 1. Make sure the Buildship plugin is installed (available on the [Eclipse Marketplace])
-  2. Import Sponge as an existing project (File > Import > General)
+ 2. Import the project as an *Existing Gradle Project* (via File > Import > Gradle)
-  3. Select the root folder for Sponge and make sure `Search for nested projects` is enabled
-  4. Check Sponge when it finishes building and click **Finish**

 __For [IntelliJ]__
   1. Make sure you have the Gradle plugin enabled (File > Settings > Plugins).
   2. Click File > New > Project from Existing Sources > Gradle and select the root folder for Sponge.
   3. Make sure _Use default gradle wrapper_ is selected.
 Older/newer Gradle versions may work but we only test using the wrapper.

+For both Eclipse and IntelliJ, a variety of run configurations will be generated which allow running the client and server in development.
+These run configurations will be re-generated on each project import, so any desired modifications should be done on copies of the configurations.

 ## Building
 __Note:__ You must [Setup the environment](#setup) before you can build Sponge.

-In order to build Sponge you simply need to run the `gradlew` command.
-On Windows systems you should run `gradlew` instead of `./gradlew` to invoke the Gradle wrapper.
-You can find the compiled JAR files in `./build/libs`.
+In order to build Sponge you simply need to run the `gradlew build` command.
+On Windows systems you should run `gradlew build` instead of `./gradlew build` to invoke the Gradle wrapper.
+You can find the compiled JAR files in `./build/libs` and `./vanilla/build/libs`.

 ## Updating your Clone
 The following steps will update your clone with the official repo.